phuang00/P02_Systems/README.md

   * duplicate
 ## Timeline
 * Setup
-  * Set up shared memory and semaphores
+  * Set up shared memory and semaphores (1/7)
-  * Design a struct for storing information about boards and ships
+  * Design a struct for storing information about boards and ships (1/7)
-  * Write methods to display board in terminal
+  * Write methods to display board in terminal (1/7)
-  * Allow for terminal input to place ships on board
+  * Allow for terminal input to place ships on board (1/9)
-  * Implement signaling to allow for faulty inputs
+  * Implement signaling to allow for faulty inputs (1/9)
-  * Update help menu to reflect instructions for setting up
+  * Update help menu to reflect instructions for setting up (1/9)
 * Gameplay
-  * Set up turn-based playing
+  * Set up turn-based playing (1/10)
-  * Allow for terminal input for coordinates
+  * Allow for terminal input for coordinates (1/10)
-  * Set up piping between processes
+  * Set up piping between processes (1/12)
-  * Write algorithm for faulty coordinates
+  * Write algorithm for faulty coordinates (1/12)
-  * Write algorithm to check if ship has been hit
+  * Write algorithm to check if ship has been hit (1/13)
-  * Write methods to update and display boards
+  * Write methods to update and display boards (1/15)
-  * Write algorithm to check if game is over
+  * Write algorithm to check if game is over (1/15)
-  * Update help menu to reflect instructions for playing
+  * Update help menu to reflect instructions for playing (1/15)
+* Debugging and Testing (1/17)